 As a teenager he was a legendary fast-pitch softball pitcher for the Cincinnati Police Athletic League.
 In 1922, he started 69 games and lost only one.
-At the age of 16, he started working for the Liggett Brothers Coal Company, driving a truck.
+Also as a teenager, starting a 16, drove a truck for the Liggett Brothers Coal Company.
 He then worked for a couple of years driving a truck for Adam Ungerbeuhler Company and 2½ years driving for the Kroger Grocery and Baking Company.

-Then, on February 1, 1929, he joined the Cincinnati Police Department.
-He served in District 4 and on the Safety Patrol for 13 years before being promoted to Sergeant on June 1, 1942.
+By then, he had served more than thirteen years.
 He, his wife, and four children had just moved from downtown up to 1857 Ashbrook Drive in Western Hills.

 Just after 11 p.m., John Rehe (51) of Norwood, the night attendant at the Hodge Drive-it-Yourself Company at 511 Sycamore, directed a helper, Perry Sell (30) of the West End, to move a large truck inside the garage.
-Mr. Sell backed into a gasoline pump that was inside the garage, cracking a pipe.
+Mr. Sell accidentally backed into a gasoline pump that was inside the garage, cracking a pipe.
 Either Mr. Sell or Mr. Rehe ran downstairs to shut off the electricity and the other one called the police.

 When a trouble run was broadcast regarding a report of a strong odor of gas at the Hodge Drive-it-Yourself Company, Sergeant Hille had Patrolman Charles Kasselmann drive him to the scene.
-Upon their arrival, Sergeant Hille got out of the car to go inside while Patrolman Kasselmann parked the car.
+Upon arrival, Sergeant Hille got out of the car to go inside while Patrolman Kasselmann parked the car.

 Albert J. Bass (33) of Clifton had driven to the garage to return a rented car.
 He pulled into the garage and got out of the car.
 His passenger, Kenneth Bottorf (24) of Tusculum, saw the gasoline flowing from the pump.
 It was too late.

-Without evidence of Sergeant Hille’s or Mr. Bass’s remains in or near the building, Detective Captain Patrick Hayes and Detective Charles Auckerman went onto the roof of St. Xavier Commercial School across the street.
+Without evidence of Sergeant Hille’s or Mr. Bass’s remains in or near the building, Detective Captain Patrick Hayes and Detective Charles Auckerman went onto the roof of the four-story St. Xavier Commercial School across the street.
 There they found Sergeant Hille’s left shoe, laces still tied, and a bloody print from where his body had apparently bounced off the back corner of the roof.
 Patrolman John Wilson found Sergeant Hille’s body lying in a narrow alley just outside the wall enclosing the rear schoolyard and Mr. Bass’s body at the end of the alley where it intersected with Convent Alley.
 Sergeant Hille’s body had been hurled more than 50 feet in the air, over the school, and more than 200 feet from Sycamore Street.
 It was later determined that he died from a comminuted skull fracture.

 Fire Marshal Louis Schraffenberger’s investigation determined that there were three possible points of ignition; an electric switch, lighting a cigarette, or a gas water heater in the basement.

-Many of Sergeant Hille’s artifacts are at the Greater Cincinnati Police Museum.
-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at email@example.com.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.